-Thousands evacuated as ‘once-in-a-generation’ fires burn through Oregon
+Thousands evacuated as ‘once in a generation’ fires burn through Oregon

 “People’s homes, lives & land are at risk,” Brown tweeted.
 “If you are in an evacuation area, please pay close attention & listen to local calls to evacuate — this can save your life & the lives of our firefighters.”

-Authorities haven’t released new information yet on structural damage or potential injuries in the area.
+Authorities haven’t released new information on structural damage or potential injuries in the area.

-The Oregon Department of Forestry estimated that the Alameda Fire has now burned 2,500 to 3,000 acres.
-As of late Tuesday, the fire was at 0 percent containment, according to Jackson County Emergency Management.
+The Oregon Department of Forestry estimated that the Almeda Fire has now burned 2,500 to 3,000 acres.
+As of late Tuesday, the fire was at zero percent containment, according to Jackson County Emergency Management.

 Also referred to as the Glendower Fire, the blaze started as a brush fire about 14 miles away around Ashland, Ore., before burning up Interstate 5 into Medford, noted Daniel Swain, a climate scientist at UCLA.